 We’ve all heard the saying, “When in Rome do as the Romans do.”
-But considering the amazing Italian cuisine available there, it could be said that, “When in Rome, gain 10 pounds.”
+But considering the amazing food available there, it could be said that, “When in Rome, gain 10 pounds.”

-I did a touristy trip to Rome back in 2010 as part of my round-the-world adventure (if you want to travel back into my archives, here’s the post I wrote, ahhh) but, when I visited the Eternal City this time round, I had a very singular agenda – to do one of the things I love most…eat!
+I did a touristy trip to Rome as part of my round-the-world adventure (you can read my guide to the best things to do in Rome) but, when I visited the Eternal City this time round, I had a very singular agenda – to do one of the things I love most…eat!

 What many people gloss over is that fact that Italian cuisine is really regional and the food served up in Rome has its roots in both history, culture, and, best of all, is always centered on fresh ingredients.